gerryw1389/gerryw1389.github.io/_pages/about.md

      - [Scripting-RestAPI](https://automationadmin.com/tags/#scripting-restapi)
      - [VersionControl](https://automationadmin.com/tags/#versioncontrol)
    - This position used Azure Services with a focus in Automation, but it didn't focus at all on Infrastructure as Code but instead used [serverless](https://automationadmin.com/2021/01/function-apps-with-logic-apps) automation.
-   - This is where I shifted focus from on-prem automation to cloud automation once my company got Express Route setup with Azure.
+   - This is where I shifted focus from on-prem automation to cloud automation specifically in Azure.
 Also, [this post](https://automationadmin.com/2018/11/aws-sysadmin-guide/) helped me change my mindset at that time.
-   - Another great mind chaning post was [this](https://www.reddit.com/r/sysadmin/comments/cdlar7/psa_still_not_automating_still_at_risk/) one.
+   - Another great career changing post was [this](https://www.reddit.com/r/sysadmin/comments/cdlar7/psa_still_not_automating_still_at_risk/) one.

 3. Systems Administrator:
    - Post Tags/Categories: [Powershell](https://automationadmin.com/tags/#scripting-powershell), [Windows Server](https://automationadmin.com/categories/#windowsserver), [Linux Server](https://automationadmin.com/tags/#linuxserver)